Boat Excise

 DEADLINE:

 Your abatement application must be received by the board of assessors within three years after the excise was due, or one year after the excise was paid, whichever is later.
 To preserve your right to an abatement and to appeal, you must file on time.
-By law, assessors may only act on late applications in limited circumstances where the excise is still unpaid and their decision in those cases is final.
+By law, assessors may act on late applications only in limited circumstances where the excise remains unpaid, and their decisions in those cases are final.

 Boat Excise Abatement Application